 - Find the saved image within Photos app

-An image saved from the web will turn up in “Camera Roll” just like any other picture stored on the device or photo taken with the camera.
+An image saved from the web will turn up in “Camera Roll”, in the Albums or Photos view, just like any other picture stored on the device, and just like a photo taken with the camera.
 Thus, you just need to launch the Photos app and look at the most recent additions to find your saved pictures.

 Saving photos from Mail is basically the same, but has the added bonus of allowing you to save a group of pictures that were sent via email as attachments.